zdravkov/kendo-docs/mobile/angular/sushi-angular-tutorial.md

 ## 9. Customize templates

 In this step we will customize the ListView item template - we will add image of the product, information about the price as well as a button that will allow the user to add it to the cart.
-Because both of the ListViews share the same template, we will extract it in a separate `<script>` tag to avoid code duplication.
+Because both ListViews share the same template, we will extract it in a separate `<script>` tag to avoid code duplication.

     <script id="menuTemplate" type="text/x-kendo-template">
         <kendo-mobile-button k-on-click="sushiCart.addToCart(kendoEvent, dataItem)" data-item-id="{{dataItem.id}}">